-Lido Shores is a one mile stretch of the land located at the northern tip of Lido Key.
-It lives like an little isthmus nestled between St Armand’s Key and Longboat Key.
-All Lido Shores residents enjoy a private beach access with a pavilion on the Gulf of Mexico.
-This intimate community is defined by a wide variety of architectural styles, and is most recognized for its midcentury and contemporary modern architectural gems.
-It also includes Westway Drive, often called “The Rodeo Drive of Sarasota.”
+Lido Shores is a one-mile stretch of the land located at the northern tip of Lido Key.
+It lives like a little isthmus nestled between St Armand's Key and Longboat Key.
+All Lido Shores residents enjoy private beach access with a pavilion on the Gulf of Mexico.
+This intimate community is defined by a wide variety of architectural styles and is most recognized for its midcentury and contemporary modern architectural gems.
+It also includes Westway Drive, often called "The Rodeo Drive of Sarasota."

 Median Home Price